amyyyyphan/CMPE295-Waymo-Data-Conversion-and-Evaluation-Metric/README.md

 3. Make changes to config files

     I had to make some changes to the config files for pgd due to `CUDA out of memory` error.
 I also made some changes to the config file for the waymo dataset.
-I included the config file for the waymo dataset and pgd that worked for me.
 Changes I made:

     mmdetection3d/configs/_base_/datasets/waymoD5-fov-mono3d-3class.py:
     - Changed `backend_args = None` to `backend_args = {}` to fix an error